Skip to main content

 Many of our older PDF documents do not meet accessibility standards - for example, they may not be marked up so they are accessible to a screen reader.

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they are not essential to providing our services.
-For example, we do not plan to fix our Statement of Accounts 2017-2018.
-However, we plan to review and replace all other static PDF documents that do not meet the accessibility guidelines by the end of December 2022.
+We plan to review and replace all other static PDF documents that do not meet the accessibility guidelines by the end of December 2023.
 Periodic or annual documents will not be included as they will naturally be replaced by later versions that will meet the accessibility guidelines.

 Some 3rd party documents published on our website are not accessible but are excluded under regulation 4(2)(e) of the accessibility regulations.